Dubois County, Indiana: Personal income

 The median income for a household in the county was $44,169, and the median income for a family was $50,342.
 Males had a median income of $32,484 versus $23,526 for females.
 The per capita income for the county was $20,225.
 About 2.90% of families and 6.20% of the population were below the poverty line, including 5.30% of those under age 18 and 7.30% of those age 65 or over.

 Tourism

 Patoka Lake is located along the county's eastern borders with both Crawford and Orange Counties.
-Several annual national tournaments are held there.
+Several annual national bass fishing tournaments are held there.

 The Hoosier National Forest is located in the county.
 Part of it is protected.

 Education

 Public education in Dubois County is administered through four school corporations: